 - Text/Code Editor: VS Code.
 You can use your prefered text/code editor, my personal recommendation is VS Code, but that's your preference.
 Other options: (Notepad++, Atom or Sublime Text, etc.).

 Basic Folder Structure for our Add-on

 When developing our Add-on, we will have to create a folder structure like shown in the picture below:

-Let's analyse that structure folder-by-folder, file-by-file.
+Let's analyze that structure folder-by-folder, file-by-file.
 The first thing we find is our Addon folder with its name.
-This will be the name of the addon, is not necesary to name it with the full name, but I will recommend you to name all your folders with no spaces and special characters.
+This will be the name of the addon, is not necessary to name it with the full name, but I will recommend you to name all your folders with no spaces and special characters.

 Inside this first folder we will have a couple of files and one folder.
 Let's create those:

 That folder will contain all of our .pbo files.
 Now we have reached this point, let me explain you what is a .pbo.